Collier Area Transit

 Collier Area Transit (CAT) is the public transportation system in Collier County, Florida.
 Regular transit bus service and the paratransit system are administered by the Collier County Department of Alternative Transportation Modes.
 Service is provided to Immokalee, Marco Island, Golden Gate and the City of Naples area, seven days a week from 6 a.m. to 7:30 p.m. depending on the route.

+December 2025 saw some of their fleet get new Lecip fareboxes, but by March the whole fleet followed suit.

 Routes

 As of 2019, there are 21 bus routes.
-Keolis does not operate here anymore. now its MV Transportation.
+Keolis does not operate here anymore.
+CAT is now operated by MV Transportation.